• Home

 DIAGNOSIS

-Fetal Alcohol Spectrum Disorder (FASD) is an umbrella term that includes a spectrum of disorders associated with fetal alcohol exposure and is based on specific symptoms:
+Fetal Alcohol Spectrum Disorder (FASD) is an umbrella term that includes a spectrum of disorders associated with prenatal alcohol exposure and is based on specific symptoms:

 Early diagnosis and interventions significantly improve the long-term outcomes for families & children with FASDs.